+- a.
+A full test.

+- b.
+A limited test.

+- c.
+A listing update.

+2.4.1 Full Test

+A full test is mandatory in the following cases:

+- d.
+When a non-RA registered manufacturer applies for a test. - e.
+When a RA registered manufacturer uses a new silicon chip (Integrated Circuit) or implements new technology (HDX or FDX-B) in the transponder; - f.
+When a RA registered manufacturer changes the coil technology (ferrite coils vs. air coils).

+2.4.2 Limited Test

-- A. a full test; or - B. a limited test; or - C. a listing update. - A. A full test is mandatory in the following cases: - When a non-RA registered manufacturer applies for a test. - When a RA registered manufacturer uses a new silicon chip (Integrated Circuit) or implements new technology (HDX or FDX-B) in the transponder; - When a RA registered manufacturer changes the coil technology (ferrite coils vs. air coils). - B. A limited test is applicable in the following cases: - When a RA registered manufacturer inserts an ICAR certified transponder into a different primary transponder package. - When a RA registered manufacturer uses the silicon chip of an ICAR certified transponder with different coil dimensions. - When a RA registered manufacturer inserts an ICAR certified transponder with its original primary packaging into a different secondary packaging, e.g. a glass transponder into a bolus or a glass transponder into an ear tag. - C. A listing update is applicable in the following case: - When a RA registered manufacturer intends to use an ICAR certified transponder without any modification.
+A limited test is applicable in the following cases:

+- a.
+When a RA registered manufacturer inserts an ICAR certified transponder into a different primary transponder package. - b.
+When a RA registered manufacturer uses the silicon chip of an ICAR certified transponder with different coil dimensions. - c.
+When a RA registered manufacturer inserts an ICAR certified transponder with its original primary packaging into a different secondary packaging, e.g. a glass transponder into a bolus or a glass transponder into an ear tag.

+2.4.3 Listing Update

+Listing update is applicable when a RA registered manufacturer intends to use an ICAR certified transponder without any modification.
 In this case the applicant must deliver a copy of the original test report along with a written confirmation from the ICAR registered manufacturer who originally submitted the transponder under question for certification by ICAR.

+2.4.4 Application

-To apply for an ISO transponder conformance test the manufacturer has to complete the test application form given in Section 10, Annex A1 accompanied with a letter of the applicant.
-The application forms can be obtained from the Service-ICAR secretariat or from ICAR's website.
-Section 10 Annexes are available at the following URL:
+To apply for an ISO transponder conformance test the manufacturer has to complete the test application form (Annex 1) given on the ICAR web site here and accompanied with a letter of the applicant.
+The application forms can also be obtained from the Service-ICAR secretariat.

-http://www.icar.org/index.php/certifications/animal-identificationcertifications/application-forms-for-testing-of-id-devices/ The completed application must be emailed in PDF format to the Service-ICAR secretariat.
-The email address of the Service-ICAR secretariat is: manufacturers@icar.org
+The completed application must be emailed in PDF format to the Service-ICAR secretariat.
+The email address of the Service-ICAR secretariat is: manufacturers@icar.org.